Salesforce Success Story: 3X ROI Within 12 Months

 Custom dashboards were built to monitor performance.

-Key metrics tracked included:
+Key metrics tracked included the following:

 Managers received real-time alerts when thresholds were breached.